dreamportdev/Osdev-Notes/Build_Process/Overview.md

 # Building A Kernel from C/C++ Source Files.

-Basic knowledge of compiling these languages is assumed, but kernel specific notes are detailed below.
-This article goes over how and why to build a freestanding program.
+Basic knowledge of compiling these languages is assumed, but kernel specific details are detailed below.
+This section goes over how and why to build a freestanding program.

 ## Freestanding Environment
 If you build a C file with no extra flags, you'll end up with an executable that starts running code at the function `void main(int argc, char** argv, char** envp)`.
 However, this is actually not where your program starts executing!
 A number of libraries from your host os, compiler and sometimes specific to your language will be added to your program automatically.
 This eases development for regular applications, but complicates life a little for developing a kernel.

-A userspace program normally begins at `void _start()`, which is part of the c standard library, and will setup things like some global state, and parts of the environment.
+A userspace program actually begins executing at `void _start()`, which is part of the c standard library, and will setup things like some global state, and parts of the environment.
 It will also call `_init()` which calls global constructors for languages like C++.
-Things like environment variables dont automatically exist in a program's memory space, they have to be fetched from somewhere, same with the command line.
+Things like environment variables don't automatically exist in a program's memory space, they have to be fetched from somewhere.
+Same with the command line.
 This all happens in `_start()`.

 Since we will be writing the operating system, we can't depend on any functionality that requires our *host operating system*, like these libraries.
-This is called a freestanding program.
+A program like this is called a freestanding program.
 It has no external dependencies.

 *Authors note: techincally your kernel can depend on some utility libraries, or sections of the compiler runtime.
 However the idea is you should build your code with nothing extra added by default, and only add things back in that are also freestanding.*